Studies and Course plan

 Courses for incoming exchange students

-The course catalogiu is found in Weboodi.
+The courses are found in Sisu.
 The course selection for the following academic year is published in the spring each year, usually in May.
 The Autumn semester comprises period 1 & 2 and the Spring semester period 3 & 4.
 Note that the courses are subject to change every year.
-You have to plan following the current academic year Study Handbook until the upcoming will be published.

-WebOodi will open for registrations on 1 August (autumn courses only) and on 1 December (spring courses).
-You shall register your courses in the study tool WebOodi, where all Hanken students apply for courses by registration.
+Hanken/Sisu will open for registrations on 1 August (autumn courses only) and on 1 December (spring courses).
+You shall register your courses in the study tool Sisu, where all Hanken students apply for courses by registration.
+You get detailed instructions before registration opens.

 Business Courses taught in Swedish